jdougbro64/AI-Pet-Buddy-for-Seniors/README.md

 <!-- Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
 Who are the users, what kinds of needs should be taken into account? -->

 Customer chooses what type of pet (ideally can choose their pet's physical appearance such as color/ texture of "fur" at order time).
-"AI-Pet" gets to know the physical surroundings in the senior's home similar to how robotic vacuums explore the home floor to map it.
+"AI-Pet" gets to know the physical surroundings in the senior's home similar to how robotic vacuums explore the home floor to map it. \[More needed here.]

 <img src="/ai-pet-dog2.png">
 <!-- Images will make your README look nice!